Ayush-Gopisetty/codepath_homework/README.md

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Briefly in your own words, what does dionaea do?
-Dionaea is a honeypot that catches the samples of malware.
+Dionaea is a honeypot that catches the binaries of malware samples.

 <img src="dionaea-honeypot.gif">